 It is a good idea to practice the stairs with the hospital physiotherapist so that you are able to manage stairs safely and independently.

 Going up the stairs:

-- Use a handrail and/or crutches, cane. - Step UP with your good (non-operated) leg first. - Follow with your operated leg and crutch or cane, one stair at a time.
+- o Use a handrail and crutches or cane - Step UP with your good (non-operated) leg first - Follow with your operated leg and crutch or cane, one stair at a time.

 Going down the stairs